 If you want the easiest option for making Linux look like a Mac, however, we suggest using the Xfce desktop.

 But it means you can choose from a great selection of desktop environments and distributions.
 Some Linux distros are even designed to look like macOS.
-If you don’t fancy spending time configuring a new look for Linux, here’s why elementaryOS might be the answer.
+And if you’d like to keep both OSes around, see how to dual boot Linux on your Mac.